New

 1950-1970

 ToboArt tries to show non-commercial items, but this lovely painted cow bell is an exception.
 It was made in the 1950s, and collected by a Dutch pilot, who bought art around the world.
-The bell is decorated with Ramayana figures.
-The real cow bell is much bigger and usually not so elabourately painted as this one.
-The last two photos show two examples of non-commercial bells from the 1930s.
-Pls compare.

 Two small silver containers to contain the umbilical cord, worn by newly born children.